JHU-Delivery-Robot/Navigation/README.md

 Install `scoop` by following the instructions at https://scoop.sh &mdash; pay attention to the instructions about what to do if you see an error.

-Next, install Git, Python 3, the Ninja build system, and the GCC compiler suite.
+Next, install Git, Python 3, the Ninja build system, CMAke, and the GCC compiler suite.
 Using scoop, this is simply:
 ```
-scoop install git python ninja gcc
+scoop install git python ninja gcc cmake
 ```

+You will also need to either have a recent version of Visual Studio already installed (*not* VS Code).
+If you do not, please install the Visual Studio Build Tools.
+Go to [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/), scroll down to "All Downloads", then > Tools for Visual Studio, and download and install "Build Tools for Visual Studio \<year\>".

 Next, [install vcpkg](https://vcpkg.io/en/getting-started.html).